LeonWu813/portfolio/prd.md

 ### Theme

-**Design reference analysis (amankumar.ai)**
+**Design reference**

-The reference site (https://amankumar.ai) establishes the visual standard this portfolio applies to Leon's content.
+The reference site establishes the visual standard this portfolio applies to Leon's content.
 Key observations:

 - **Color:** Light neutral background, near-black body text, no vibrant accent colors.
 The palette is intentionally understated — nothing competes with the content.
 Platform-specific colors appear only on social icons and nowhere else on the page.
 - **Typography:** A single sans-serif family throughout, with a clear size hierarchy: a large hero heading, a prominent role subtitle, and smaller body text at generous line-height.
 Weight variation (bold heading, regular body) does the work that color would do on a more decorative site.